eianlei/trimix-fill/README.md

 ## background
-The project started from a single file module trimix-fill-3.py Then it it was refactored so that the raw calculations are in functions inside the tmx_calc.py and there is a GUI in file tmx_gui.py and cmd line version in tmx_c.py.
+The project started from a single file module trimix-fill-3.py Then it it was refactored so that the raw calculations are in functions inside the tmx_calc.py and there is a TkInter based GUI in file tmx_gui.py and cmd line version in tmx_c.py.
 This allows doing unit tests on the calculation modules, and to support both a GUI and command line version, or to reuse the calculation module in some other applications.
-Morever, other GUI frameworks can also be tested such as PyQt5 and others...
+Then I continued to test other GUI frameworks, and concluded that PyQt5 is the best way to go.

 You can find documentation about usage, requirements etc from the GitHub Wiki pages.

-There is a "roadmap" of todo features in the GitHub Project page.